SuperSonicSites/WCC/content/_index.md

 testimonial3_site: "www.howlersfamilyrestaurant.com"
 testimonial3__desc: "Westcoast Connect is a staple and true example of how businesses together can grow alongside and support each other!
 They are our go to hands down!"

+testimonial2: "Marcie Callewaert and Lennie John"
+testimonial2_desc: ""
+testimonial2_site: ""
+testimonial2__desc: "We relied on West Coast Connect to move some of the essential items for our off grid cabin construction to Tofino from Port Alberni and Nanaimo.
+They were reliable and we knew our orders would be safe with them!
+The drivers were very helpful by calling to let us know when they would be at the dock to meet us too!"

+testimonial4: "Marla Thirsk"
+testimonial4_desc: ""
+testimonial4_site: ""
+testimonial4__desc: "We relied on West Coast Connect to move some of the essential items for our off grid cabin construction to Tofino from Port Alberni and Nanaimo.
+They were reliable and we knew our orders would be safe with them!
+The drivers were very helpful by calling to let us know when they would be at the dock to meet us too!"

 ---